-- Form 990-EZ (or 990 if the branch prefers)-Branches whose annual gross receipts are generally less than \$200,000 and whose total assets are less than \$500,000 at the end of the fiscal year. - Form 990-N-Also referred to as the e-Postcard.
-It involves only a few questions.
-Branches receiving \$50,000 or less in income per year, including branches with no income at all, must file a Form 990-N (easiest); however, a Form 990-EZ or Form 990 may be filed in lieu of a Form 990-N. You can access the filing site directly at www.irs.gov/charitiesnon-profits/annual-electronic-filing-requirement-forsmall-exempt-organizations-form-990-n-e-postcard.
+• Form 990-EZ-Branches whose annual gross receipts are generally less than \$200,000 and whose total assets are less than \$500,000 at the end of the fiscal year.
+A Form 990 may be filed in lieu of a Form 990-EZ if the branch prefers.

+Form 990-N-Also referred to as the e-Postcard, this involves only a few questions.
+Branches receiving \$50,000 or less in income per year, including branches with no income at all, must file a Form 990-N (easiest); however, a Form 990-EZ or Form 990 may be filed in lieu of a Form 990-N. You can access the filing site directly at irs.gov/charities-non-profits/annual-electronic-filing-requirement-for-small-exempt-organizations-form-990-n-e-postcard.

-Failure to comply may result in fines, penalties and interest.
-A branch that fails to file required information returns for three consecutive years will automatically lose its tax-exempt status.
+Failure to comply can result in fines, penalties and interest.
+A branch that fails to file required information returns for three consecutive years will automatically lose its taxexempt status.

 As a reminder, per the Taxpayer First Act enacted July 1, 2019, all 990 forms must be filed electronically for tax years ending July 31, 2021, and later.
 To file the form electronically, the filer must use software that can provide the correct data in the proper format for processing by the IRS.
-The IRS website has a list of providers that have passed the IRS Assurance Testing System requirements for its software.
-To access the list of providers on the IRS website, go to irs.gov/ charities-non-profits/tax-year-2020-exempt-organizationsmodernized-e-file-mef-providers-form-990.
-Local tax professionals also may have the necessary software.
+The IRS website has a list of providers that have passed the IRS Assurance Testing System (ATS) requirements for software.
+To access the list of providers on the IRS website, go to irs. gov/e-file-providers/approved-irs-e-file-for-business-providers.
+Local tax professionals also might have the necessary software.

-Note: Branch officers should be aware that in addition to filing an appropriate 990, the branch still may be liable for tax on its unrelated business income, if it received \$1,000 or more in such gross income.
-The branch must complete a Form 990-T, Exempt Organization Business Income Tax Return-and pay any tax due.
-This form has the same filing deadlines as the Form 990s and also must be filed electronically.
-A branch subject to tax also is required to make quarterly estimated tax payments.
+Note: Branch officers should be aware that in addition to filing an appropriate 990, the branch still might be liable for tax on its unrelated business income, if it received \$1,000 or more in such gross income.
+The branch must complete a Form 990-T, Exempt Organization Business Income Tax Return, and pay any tax due.
+This form has the same filing deadlines as the Form 990s and must be filed electronically as well.
+Branches subject to taxes also are required to make quarterly estimated tax payments.
 Items usually considered to be unrelated business income and therefore reportable on the Form 990-T and taxable if the branch or state has income of \$1,000 or more from these sources include:

-- The excess of advertising income from a branch or state publication over the cost of the publication - Rental income from "debt-financed property," such as a branch-owned building subject to a mortgage - Reimbursements for NALC Health Plan members (associate members)
+- The excess of advertising income from a branch or state publication over the cost of the publication. - Rental income from "debt-financed property," such as a branch-owned building subject to a mortgage. - Reimbursements for NALC Health Benefit Plan members (associate members).

-More information on filing Form 990, 990-EZ, 990-N and 990-T is available on the IRS website at irs.gov.
+More information on filing Form 990, 990-EZ, 990-N, and 990-T is available at irs.gov.

-Officer information list-Many branches have installed officers in the past few months.
+Officer information list: Many branches installed officers in the past few months.
 If you have not already done so, please immediately update the Membership Department via letter or a "branch information record" card.

-Reciprocal Agreement-Union representatives must notify NALC's Membership Department if an incoming member wishes to cancel dues to the losing craft's union.
+Reciprocal Agreement: Union representatives must notify NALC's Membership Department if an incoming member wishes to cancel dues to the losing craft's union.
 This can be done by simply circling the appropriate union to cancel dues to on the Form 1187 next to "Union Transfer."
-Dues refunds for double-dues taken while a member belonged to NALC and another union are made only upon request and only for the time period between when NALC Headquarters was notified of the dual membership and when the dues to the other union were discontinued.
-For more information, please consult the Reciprocal Agreement booklet, which is available on the NALC website.
+Refunds for double-dues taken while a member belonged to NALC and another union are made only upon request and only for the time period between when NALC Headquarters was notified of the dual membership and when the dues to the other union were discontinued.
+For more information, please consult the Reciprocal Agreement booklet available on the NALC website.